dsavransky/EXOSIMS/documentation/opticalsystem.rst

 Required Prototype Starlight Suppression System Parameters
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 These will be set from defaults if missing.
-Defaults for all systems can be set as top-level values in the :ref:`sec:inputspec`.
+Defaults for all systems for some parameters can be set as top-level values in the :ref:`sec:inputspec`.

 * name (string):
     System name (e.g. HLC-565, SPC-660).
 By convention, this should also contain the